AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Introduction

-We conduct an extensive evaluation of \ourname{} along two lines.
-First, we analyze its performance limits by obtaining the \ac{crlb} for the target's Doppler frequency estimation and performing numerical simulations.
-Second, we evaluate it on real measurements obtained with an IEEE~802.11ay \ac{isac} system in the $60$~GHz band.
-We compare our approach to standard Doppler estimation based on the \ac{dft} and to the case where both TX and RX are static.
+\ourname{} is extensively evaluated along two lines.
+First, its performance limits are analyzed by obtaining the \ac{crb} for the target's Doppler frequency estimation and via numerical simulations.
+Second, it is evaluated on real measurements obtained with an IEEE~802.11ay \ac{isac} system operating in the $60$ or $28$~GHz bands. \ourname{} is finally compared against standard Doppler estimation techniques based on \ac{music}~\cite{schmidt1986multiple} and to the case where both TX and RX are static.

 The contributions of this paper are summarized as follows.